saucelabs-training/automation-best-practices/my-react-app/FULL-COVERAGE.md

 ## ⚙️ Setup

+> We are back to `https://github.com/saucelabs-training/automation-best-practices` and will work here for the rest of the workshop!

-1. Stop all servers from previous session
+1. Stop all servers from previous session (`Ctrl + C` everything)
 2. cd `my-react-app`
 3. `npm install`
 4. `npm start`